Best folding exercise bike 2024 for big cardio workouts in small spaces

 09. FAQ

 You’ll need the best folding exercise bike if you lack space at home or want a kit that you can easily stash out of the way when not in use.
-Folding exercise bikes provide an excellent way to lose weight and keep your cardio health in check for little money – making them one of the most accessible pieces of home gym equipment overall.
+Like a regular exercise bike, folding exercise bikes are an excellent way to lose weight and keep your cardio health in check for little money – making them one of the most accessible pieces of home gym equipment overall.
+Cycling is gentle on the joints too, so it's ideal for those who want to keep fit and strengthen their muscles, in a low-impact way.

 If this sounds like the kind of thing that would work well in your house or apartment, we have rounded up the best folding exercise bikes below so you can see what’s out there and what rates well in testing.
-But before you read on, take a look at T3’s best exercise bike guide, best treadmill guide and best rowing machine guide.
-Also, find out the difference between folding and non-folding exercise bikes by reading our comprehensive article on the topic.
+Also, if you’re looking for more compact cardio equipment, don’t forget to check out the best folding treadmills and best rowing machines too.

 T3 Active Writer